gsoules/MkDocs/digital-archive/docs/archivist/attach-file.md

     ![S3 login page](attach-file-12.jpg)

 2 &ndash; Upload files to S3
-:   You don't create an S3 folder for an item &ndash; it will just be there when you need it.
+:   Once logged in you will see the S3 page for the item.
+S3 *automatically* creates and manages a
+    location for the uploaded files based on the item's **_identifier_** &ndash; you don't have to create a folder or do anything else before uploading files.

     Drag files onto the S3 page, or click the **_Upload_** button to browse for files on your computer.

-    The screenshot below shows what the page looks like after uploading two files: a JPEG version of the file and the original high resolution TIFF file from the scanner.
+    The screenshot below shows what the page looks like after uploading two files for item 16159: a JPEG version of the file and the original high resolution TIFF file from the scanner.

     ![S3 with files](attach-file-8.jpg)

-    Once you are done uploading files, you can close the S3 tab.
+    Once you are done uploading files, you can close the S3 browser tab.

 3 &ndash; Select the S3 file(s) to attach to the item